ConorMcJ/CS351_Full_Stack_Project/README.md

 **Answer**

-**Conor — Backend 1 (Database & Functions)** – Designs and manages the database schema, implements backend functions, and ensures data is stored and retrieved correctly.
+**Conor — Backend 1 Main (Database & Functions)** – Designs and manages the database schema, implements backend functions, and ensures data is stored and retrieved correctly.

-**Sammy — Backend 2 (API to Frontend)** – Builds and documents the API endpoints, integrates backend logic into accessible routes, and ensures smooth data flow to the frontend.
+**Sammy — Backend 2 Main (API to Frontend)** – Builds and documents the API endpoints, integrates backend logic into accessible routes, and ensures smooth data flow to the frontend.

-**Arsalan — Frontend 1 (Design)** – Leads UI/UX design and implementation, creates React components based on Figma designs, and ensures the app is user-friendly and visually consistent.
+**Arsalan — Frontend 1 Submain (Design)** – Leads UI/UX design and implementation, creates React components based on Figma designs, and ensures the app is user-friendly and visually consistent.

-**Eric — Frontend 2 (API to Backend)** – Connects the frontend to backend APIs, handles data fetching/state management, and renders API responses into the user interface.
+**Eric — Frontend 2 Submain (API to Backend)** – Connects the frontend to backend APIs, handles data fetching/state management, and renders API responses into the user interface.

 **Note:** As mentioned in Question 4, our roles will extend beyond the typical front-end/back-end split, and each member will take on responsibilities that support the entire stack when necessary and roles are subject to change if necessary.